Toprak2/SANet/README.md

-# Waveform Classification with Gated Downsampled Attention
+# Waveform Classification with Downsampled Attention

 This repository implements an end-to-end 1D convolutional + self-attention architecture for audio classification on raw waveforms (4 s @ 16 kHz) along with the wav2vec2 and AST model finetuning.